Rapid KL: Bus

 The entire bus network is operated by Rapid Bus, one of the largest bus operators in the Klang Valley area, along with Transnasional.
 Currently, there are 98 stage bus routes and 39 feeder bus services which operate from the rail stations.
 The bus routes operated by Rapid Bus were previously operated by Intrakota Komposit Sdn Bhd, a subsidiary of DRB-Hicom; and Cityliner Sdn Bhd, a subsidiary of Park May Bhd.
 In 2008, Rapid Bus carried around 390,000 passengers daily.

 On 18 June 2020, Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
-Almost 170 RapidKL bus routes are covered with this real time feature.
+Almost 170 Rapid KL bus routes are covered with this real time feature.
 Rapid Bus also plans to expand the application to MRT feeder bus service, Rapid Penang, and Rapid Kuantan in the future.
 Now all the buses can be tracked via PULSE application.